c2mon/c2mon/docs/docs/user-guide/daq-api/daq-module-developer-guide.md

 This is of course a lot for a single method.
 Best practice is therefore to delegate the work to sub classes in order to simplify the main logic.

-!!! info "Note"
-    `connectToDataSource()`` is only called once per equipment lifecycle.
+> `connectToDataSource()`` is only called once per equipment lifecycle.
 This means at process startup, or after an equipment reconfiguration.

 ## Inspecting the pre-defined configuration